antimatter96/blog/content/post/the-practice-of-programming.md

 Consistency leads to better programs.

-any variation suggests a genuine difference, one worth noting.
+Any variation suggests a genuine difference, one worth noting.

 Use a consistent indentation and brace style

 specific style is much less important than its consistent application.
 Pick one style, preferably ours, use it consistently, and don't waste time arguing.

-IF you work on a program you didn't write, preserve the style you find there.
+If you work on a program you didn't write, preserve the style you find there.
 When you make a change, don't use your own style even though you prefer it.
 The program's consistency is more important than your own, because it makes life easier for those who follow.